Statues of Maharaj Gambhir Singh and Meidingu Nara Singh Unveiled at Chandrapur, Cachar

 Speeches and Cultural Program

-The welcome address was delivered by Keisham Surjababu.
-Keynote addresses were given by Seram Herajit.
-Dr. Thokchom Babachandra spoke on the history of Chandrapur, while Dr. N.D.
-Hodamba highlighted the life and contributions of Maharaj Gambhir Singh.
+The welcome address was enthusiastically delivered by Keisham Surjababu, followed by a keynote address from Seram Herajit.
+Dr. Thokchom Babachandra spoke extensively on the rich history of Chandrapur, while Dr. N.D.
+Hodamba highlighted the inspiring life and invaluable contributions of Maharaj Gambhir Singh.

 Commitment for Development

-Shri Kaushik Rai announced a grant of ₹5 lakhs for the development of Chandrapur Manipur Levy Ground.
+In a significant boost to the region's infrastructure, Minister Shri Kaushik Rai announced a financial grant of ₹5 lakhs for the further development and beautification of the Chandrapur Manipur Levy Ground.

 Maharaj Gambhir Singh: The Liberator of Manipur